 – It is another way you can find relief without using drugs to control pain, as always consult with your healthcare provider to make sure it is a safe option for you.

 – If your back pain is from stress talk to a trusted friend or professional counselor, talking about your feelings is a great way to relieve stress.
 A professional can give you pointers on how to deal with your emotions and give you tips on relaxation so you don’t have to suffer from these symptoms.

 Here are some great ways to prevent getting back pain during pregnancy that I highly recommend you do!

-- Deep Breathing – Sometimes it is hard to breathe while your pregnant due to the pressure on your lungs, it is good to practice deep breathing even when you have the full feeling in your lungs.
-By breathing deeper you are keeping your rib cage moving properly which will in turn keep your back from hurting.
+– Sometimes it is hard to breathe while your pregnant due to the pressure on your lungs, it is good to practice deep breathing even when you have the full feeling in your lungs.
+By breathing deeper you are keeping your rib cage moving properly which will, in turn, keep your back from hurting.